getsentry/sentry-javascript/packages/astro/README.md

 The Sentry middleware enhances the data collected by Sentry on the server side by:

-- Enabeling distributed tracing between client and server
+- Enabling distributed tracing between client and server
 - Collecting performance spans for incoming requests
 - Enhancing captured errors with additional information